Job (biblical figure)

 Job (/dZoub/; אִיּוֹב Īyyōv; Ἰώβ Iṓb) is the central figure of the Book of Job in the Bible.
 In Islam, Job (أيوب) is also considered a prophet.

-Job is presented as a good and prosperous family man who is suddenly beset with horrendous disasters that take away all he holds dear—a scenario intended to test Job's faith in God.
-Struggling mightily to understand this situation, Job reflects on his despair but consistently remains devout.
+The Book of Job presents him as a family man who is beset with disasters that take away his family and possessions; this scenario is intended to test his faith in God.
+Job struggles to understand while reflecting on his despair.
+Despite this, he consistently remains devout.

 The language of the Book of Job, combining post-Babylonian Hebrew and Aramaic influences, indicates it was composed during the Persian period (540–330 BCE), with the poet using Hebrew in a learned, literary manner.